TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/optiflash/optiflash.md

 All the above different blocks can be used together to boost the system level performance and the way that can be achieved is
 1. Configure OSPI to work in highest speed configuration.
-2. Enable RL2
-3. Use Smart Placement to identify critical functions and place them in faster memory.
+2. Use Smart Placement to identify critical functions and place them in faster memory.
-4. Use Overlay schemes to download function at runtime.
+3. Use Overlay schemes to download function at runtime.

-However, step 3 and 4 are optional.
+4. Enable RL2

 The Logic behind these steps is, suppose, all the functions in a program are in external FLASH and are being XIPed and to improve system performance, it is required to bring a few functions in the internal memory because internal memory is limited.
 Now the question is what functions are to be brought in the internal memory?
 Answer to this question is smart placement.
-Using smart placement, all the performance critical function can be brought in the internal memory which is fast.
-For few functions, overlay schemes can be used.
-So all critical function's performance is improved by bringing them in internal memory, however, for rest of the functions which are either not critical or were impossible to be accommodated in the internal memory, then can be accelerated by using L2 cache or RL2.
+Using smart placement, all the performance critical function can be brought in the internal memory (which is fast).

+However, there can functions which are performance critical but couldn't be placed in internal memory (lets say the internal memory is full).
+These functions can be accelerated using runtime function overlays.
+So such critical function's performance is improved by bringing them in internal memory.

+For rest of the functions which are either not critical or were impossible to be accommodated in the internal memory, then can be accelerated by using L2 cache or RL2.

+Notice that, the effort here is place critical function in the faster memory and all these tools are used to achieve this.

+Enabling RL2 is the easiest and quickest step.
+So, enabling it in during the starting of the development is also possible.

 ### Safety & Security

-\note This will be part of future release.
+\note Not released.

 \imageStyle{am263px_saf_sec_perf.png,width:50%}
 \image html am263px_saf_sec_perf.png "AM2x devices with OptiFlash technology.
 Blocks marked in RED are specifically put to provide safety and security."